 APIs easily connect with disparate apps and databases to create a customer application cluster ecosystem with a centralized data source.
 It means, in part, real-time access to data, enabling companies to publish accurate reports and updates.

 How are APIs Implemented?

 Companies that use APIs can utilize other data services without building their own, and they have a low implementation expense for integration.
 For example, companies that are building an application that has a mapping function don't need to store location data or try to capture satellite or street images.
 Instead, they could utilize Google's mapping service to do that.

 It's not necessary to understand all the technical and business aspects of the domain or know the details of how they are coded, to effectively use APIs.
 With real-time data access and updates, any change can be automatically pushed out even if the applications are in different formats or use different coding.

 Why is this Something Companies Should Do Now?

 APIs help streamline operations by minimizing issues that require technical skills and leveraging the power of connectivity.
-As more employees work remote, APIs can improve data security and validation, which is important because storing shared information in multiple places can create exposures.
+As more employees work remotely, APIs can improve data security and validation, which is important because storing shared information in multiple places can create exposure.

 Those companies that aren't already using APIs should connect with a service provider that can help them achieve operational efficiencies by tapping into the benefits of cutting-edge software.
 Creating a business workplace with improved technology can help any company stay ahead of the curve and focus on growth instead of concerns over sustainability.